Focus of G20 trip will be to deliver ‘better future’ for Britain, Starmer says

 The Prime Minister said his focus is delivering “a better future” for Britain as he set off for the G20 summit in Rio de Janeiro, Brazil.

-In a post on X, Sir Keir Starmer said: “My focus at the G20 summit this week is delivering for the British people.
+In a post on X, formerly Twitter, Sir Keir Starmer said: “My focus at the G20 summit this week is delivering for the British people.

 “More jobs, more prosperity, more security.
 A better future for our country.”